 }

 When using chunked request (HTTP 1.1), Jetty 12 was answering before the request was consumed on the server side.
-The client didn’t send the last End of Chunk, on the next request, Jetty 12 would interpret the connection as invalid and close it.
-The Http client would then fail to connect again and raise the NoHttpResponseException
+The client did not send the last End of Chunk, and on the next request, Jetty 12 would interpret the connection as invalid and close it.
+The HTTP client would then fail to connect again and raise the NoHttpResponseException

 .